BeinGHuan/Medusa/Day-2/readme.md

 ### 6. AWS Account (if deploying to AWS)

 - If you plan to deploy Medusa on AWS, ensure you have an AWS account and the AWS CLI installed.
-Configure the AWS CLI with your credentials:
+Configure the AWS CLI with your credentials: bash aws configure
-  `bash
-  aws configurE

 ### 7. Terraform and AWS CLI (for Infrastructure as Code)

-- If you're using Terraform for Infrastructure as Code (IaC), install Terraform from [terraform.io](https://www.terraform.io/downloads)
-- and ensure the AWS CLI is installed as mentioned above.
+- If you're using Terraform for Infrastructure as Code (IaC), install Terraform from [terraform.io](https://www.terraform.io/downloads) and ensure the AWS CLI is installed as mentioned above.

 ### 8. Editor and IDE